When Divorce Happens, Will Your Children Have to Choose?

 In reality, it often starts much earlier.

-Is Birdnesting Just for Birds: How Birdnesting Can Help Co-Parents
+How Birdnesting Can Help Co-Parents

 Just like birds build a safe nest for their young until they’re ready to fly, parents can create a stable “nest” for their children when going through divorce.
 Learn more.